wowi42/wowi.io/content/blog/Infrastructure-time-bomb.md

 Just imagine this situation:

-* you are developing an web application
+* you are developing a web application
 * you had to release fast, so your code isn't perfect and scalable
 * you start to grow
 * and you start to see some performance issues